Hotel Rodina

-Hotel Rodina, now known as Astoria Hotel & Casino, is a high-rise four-star hotel located in the centre of Sofia, Bulgaria.
-With a height of about 104 metres and 25 stories, it is one of the tallest buildings in the city.
-It has 500 rooms, 6 luxury apartments and 9 conference rooms.
+The Hotel Rodina, now known as the Astoria Hotel & Casino, is a four-star skyscraper hotel located in the center of Sofia, Bulgaria.
+Standing at a height of 104 m with 25 floors, it is one of the tallest buildings in the city and features 500 rooms, 6 luxury apartments, and 9 conference rooms.

 History

 The hotel was completed in 1979.
-Between 2013 and 2014, several auctions were held for its sale, each time its price falling due to low interest.
-In the fourth consecutive procedure for the public sale of the hotel, organized by the private bailiff Georgi Dichev due to unpaid debts to UBB, the hotel was bought by Ludmil Stoykov.
-In 2017, a reconstruction of the hotel began, and in 2022 it reopened as the four-star Astoria Hotel & Casino.
+The building is 104 m tall.
+Upon its completion, it was the first building in Bulgaria to surpass 100 m and became the country's first modern skyscraper.
+It held the title of the tallest building in Bulgaria for 36 years until 2015, when Capital Fort surpassed it.
+Between 2013 and 2014, several auctions were held for its sale, with the asking price decreasing each time due to low market interest.
+In the fourth consecutive public sale procedure organized by private bailiff Georgi Dichev over unpaid debts to UBB, the hotel was purchased by Ludmil Stoykov.
+A major reconstruction began in 2017, and the skyscraper reopened in 2022 as the four-star Astoria Hotel and Casino.